halmasieh/jarvis_data_eng_HomaAlmasieh/profile/profile.md

 ## Professional Experiences

-**Data Engineer, Jarvis (2021-present)**: Worked on various data projects involving Linux, Bash, Docker, Postgres, Java, and Spring Boot.
-Followed the scrum agile methodology and used Git and Git Flow in every project.
-Assisted others in project-related issues, and held daily scrum meetings as a scrum leader.
+**Data Engineer, Jarvis (2021-present)**:
+ - Implemented various data projects using tools and technologies such as Linux/Bash, RDBMS/SQL, Java, Docker
+ - Collaborated in the develope team and followed the Scrum Agile methology by hosting daily meetings
+ - used Git and GitFlow in every project

 **College Instructor, Vaughan College (2017-2021)**:
  - Planned and presented math lessons to facilitate students understanding in the college.
- - Prepared and distributed learning material such as notes, assignments, tests, and final examinations
+ - Prepared and distributed learning materials such as notes, assignments, tests, and final examinations
  - Ensured that the classroom remains safe and conductive to learning
  - Graded assessments in a timely manner
  - Documented and reported on students' progress
- - Attended meetings with parents and staff
+ - Attended meetings with parents and staffs

 **Research Associate, Ryerson University (2015-2017)**:
  - Post-Doctoral Fellowship (PDF) at Electrical & Computer Department of Ryerson University